TimmyIHC/phishing_email_analysis/README.md

-# Automated Phishing Email Analysis Report Script
+# Automated Phishing Email Analysis Report

 ## Introduction
 The essence of this project is to implement an automated method for generating detailed phishing email analysis reports.
 This involves automatically fetching potentially suspicious emails from a Gmail mailbox and compiling a structured report for simpler analysis tasks.